Disney animation chief, Pixar co-founder Lasseter to quit after 'missteps'

 Multiple accusations of sexual misconduct against entertainers, businessmen and politicians in the past year have led to many being fired or to resignations.
 The scandal inspired a widespread #MeToo social media movement by victims of sexual harassment or abuse.

+Lasseter was absent earlier this week from the world premiere in Hollywood for Pixar’s next release, “The Incredibles 2” on June 15.

+Online ticket seller Fandango said this week that the movie is on pace to become its biggest animated pre-seller ever.

-Reporting by Jill Serjeant, Additional reporting by Tamara Mathias in Bengaluru, Editing by Rosalba O'Brien
+Reporting by Jill Serjeant, Additional reporting by Tamara Mathias in Bengaluru, Editing by Rosalba O'Brien and Diane Craft